zesaver/conky_godville/ReadMe.md

 #### If you are using git and Conky Manager (recommended):

-just place all the files to the folder under your conky manager folder, make sure you've allowed executing of `godville.py` - and here you go!
+just place all the files to the folder under your conky manager folder, provide your name and (optional) API key in `godville.py` and make sure you've allowed executing of `godville.py` - now here you go!

 You can do it with simple cloning the repo: